ember-tooling/ember-language-server/TESTING.md

  There are two ways by which we can spawn the server: ipc and stdio.
-WE are using stdio for spawning the server right now because of a (probable) timing sissue setting up the ipc channel across the process lineage `test -> spawned nyc processs -> ELS server`.
+WE are using stdio for spawning the server right now because of a (probable) timing issue setting up the ipc channel across the process lineage `test -> spawned nyc process -> ELS server`.
 This had manifest in two ways as below: